 The CRA is not new (it had several predecessors) but the issues in this case have not been considered recently by the English courts.
 Reported decisions in which arbitration agreements are challenged under consumer protection legislation arise from older legislation.
-Global e-commerce is equally not new but has not resulted in the use of consumer arbitration in England for various reasons.
-The recent growth of crypto exchanges, DAOs etc. may force courts to grapple with the issue anew as many of those entities use US-centric T&Cs, which include dispute resolution provisions not tailored to different
+Global ecommerce is equally not new but has not resulted in the use of consumer arbitration in England for various reasons.
+The recent growth of crypto exchanges and decentralised autonomous organisations may force the courts to grapple with the issue anew as many of those entities use US-centric T&Cs, which include dispute resolution provisions not tailored to different jurisdictions.
+(28) This decision may therefore open the door to similar cases (in England and across the European Union given the similarities in the consumer protection legislation).